Gaming machine operators include any:

 The GMD return and payment are due by the 20th of each month after the period the duty applies to.
 You can file your return and make payment in myIR.

 Exemptions from paying income tax on gaming machine profits

-If your only source of income is from gaming machine profits you'll automatically qualify for an exemption.
-This means you don't need to file income tax returns.
+If your only source of income is from gaming machine profits, you'll automatically qualify for an exemption.
+This means you do not need to file income tax returns.

 If you receive income from other sources, only the income from the gaming machine profits will automatically qualify for an exemption.
 You may still qualify for an exemption on your other income if your organisation meets certain criteria.

-If your organisation doesn't qualify for an exemption you'll be required to file an income tax return each year.
-A full set of accounts and a schedule of distributions must be included with your return.
+If your organisation does not qualify for an exemption, you'll be required to file an income tax return each year.
+You must include a full set of accounts and a schedule of distributions with your return.